songlab-cal/flinty/README.md

-# A Flexible and Robust Non-parametric Test of Exchangeability
+# A Simple and Flexible Test of Sample Exchangeability with Applications to Statistical Genomics

 ![Exchangeability intuition](standalone_2.jpg)
 <p align="center">